Scopes

 What are Scopes?

-Scopes define what your API key can access and do within the Fanvue platform.
-Think of them as permissions that determine which resources your application can read from or write to.
+Scopes are like permissions that control what your app can do when users connect it to their Fanvue account using OAuth 2.0.
+Think of them as specific access levels that determine which resources your application can read from or write to.

-When you request an API key, you’ll need to specify which scopes you need based on your application’s requirements.
+When you create your OAuth app, you’ll specify which scopes you need based on what your app does.
 This ensures your application only has access to the data and features it actually needs, following the principle of least privilege for better security.

 How Scopes Work